SquigglyRiver/squigglyriver.github.io/_projects/!wolfe-rose.md

 ---
 name: Rose Wolfe
-bio: Rose is a musician, programmer, an artist, and (occasionally) a game developer.
+bio: Rose is a Squiggly River co-organiser.
+She is a musician, programmer, an artist, and (occasionally) a game developer.
 pronouns: she/her
 twitter_url:
 itch_url: https://rosaryy.itch.io/